-- Coulson, Daisy, Fitz, Simmons and Deke survive the crash-landing on the remainder of Earth’s surface and reunite with May in the Zephyr.
+- Coulson, Daisy, Fitz, Simmons and Deke survive the crash-landing on the remainder of Earth’s surface and reunite with May (Ming-Na Wen) in the Zephyr.
 They’re also surprised to find Robin among the surface survivors, still talking in riddles and drawing her pictures of the future.

 - In flashbacks to a possible timeline (that presumably the SHIELD will travel back in time to make it happen) Team SHIELD is dealing with the fall-out of some massive, undisclosed global disaster.
 May becomes Robin’s adoptive mum after her real mum dies.
 Fitz and Simmons design a time machine, and pray somebody can understand their schematics and actually build it after they die.
 And the rest of SHIELD tries to prevent the destruction of Earth (but could possibly be the cause of it).
-Throughout, Robin tries to give them clues of how to avert disaster but only May continues the believe in the girl.
+Throughout, Robin tries to give them clues of how to avert disaster but only May continues to believe in the girl.